 James Cobbs was a functionally illiterate, orphaned teen who had been living with his aunt and fourteen other children when he was arrested at age seventeen for his role in a robbery that resulted in a death.
-On October 28, 1970, James was socializing with a fifteen-year-old peer, Michael Perkins.
+Allegheny Cty.
+S.H.
+Tr., at A28, A30, A32-A33; Superior Ct.
+Br. of Appellant, App.
+F, at A103-A107 [hereinafter Mitigation Report].
+On October 14, 1970, James was socializing with a fifteen-year-old peer, Michael Perkins.
+Allegheny Cty.
+S.H.
+Tr., at A28:22-24.
 According to police statements, Michael had been fighting with his brother, Donald, and was drunk.
 Allegheny Cty.
 S.H.
-Tr., at A28-A30; see also Superior Ct.
-Br. of Appellant, App.
-F, at A109 [hereinafter Mitigation Report].
+Tr., at A28-A30; see also Mitigation Report, at A109.
 Michael had a knife and suggested the two boys go and "get some money."
 Allegheny Cty.
 S.H.
 Tr., at A30:10-20.
 They approached a man and James admitted to going through the man's pockets before running away.
 Mitigation Report at A110.
 As James was running away, he heard the man groan.
+Id.
 Michael ran after James and told him that he had stabbed the man three times.
 Id. at A109.
 When questioned by police, Michael admitted that he stabbed the man.
 Id. at A110.
-A jury convicted James of first-degree murder under the felony murder rule.
+A jury convicted James of first-degree murder under a theory of felony murder liability.
 See Allegheny Cty.
 S.H.
 Tr., at A28:12-A29:16.
 At the time of his conviction, the law required a mandatory sentence of life without parole.
+Allegheny Cty.
+S.H.
+Tr., at A26:1-4.

 James was transferred to SCI Graterford in Montgomery County, Pennsylvania to serve his sentence.
-His early adjustment did not go well.
+His early adjustment as a young teen did not go well.
+Mitigation Report, at A111.
 On December 18, 1978, he was arrested and charged for his role in a fight with another inmate.
 Despite no evidence of significant injury to the other inmate, a jury determined that the fight constituted aggravated assault, a felony of the second degree.
-Because James was classified by the Department of Corrections as a life prisoner, he was also convicted of Assault by Life Prisoner, 18 Pa.
-C.S.A. § 2704.
-The Assault by Life Prisoner conviction carried a mandatory life sentence.
-At the time of sentencing for that charge, the court expressly noted that the "law gives me no choice but to impose a life sentence, and secondly, I think that under all the circumstances a life sentence consecutive in this case would be improper so I'm going to make it concurrent."
-Montgomery Cty.
-Dkt., CP-46-CR-0000287-1979, S. Tr., August 17, 1979, at 6.
+Because James was classified by the Department of Corrections as a life prisoner, he was convicted of Assault by Life Prisoner, 18 Pa.
+C.S.A. § 2704 which carried a mandatory life sentence.
+During his sentencing for that charge, the court expressly noted that "the law gives me no choice but to impose a life sentence and, secondly, I think that under all the circumstances a life sentence consecutive in this case would be improper and so I am going to make it concurrent."
+(N.T., (MONTCO S. Tr.), 8/17/79, at 6)

 In the decades that followed, James worked on rehabilitating himself.
-His early years show misconduct citations, but no additional convictions.
+Although his early years show misconduct citations, he had no additional convictions.
 Allegheny Cty.
 S.H.
 Tr., at A34-A36.
-As he matured, he received fewer citations for conduct and over the last two decades his file reveals a well-behaved inmate with few misconduct citations, none of which involve violence.
+As he matured, he received fewer citations for conduct and over the last two decades his file reveals a well-behaved inmate with very few misconduct citations, none of which involve violence.
 Id.
-Since 2007, he worked in the bakery, where he consistently receives positive and above-average reviews.
+Since 2007, he has been working in the bakery, where he consistently receives positive and above-average reviews.
 Id. at A33-A34.

 Following the United States Supreme Court's decision in Montgomery v.
 Louisiana, James was resentenced in 2017 to a term of 40 years to life.
-The Allegheny sentencing judge made the following statement to him at that time:
+During his resentencing hearing, the Allegheny sentencing judge stated: